cloudlinux/cloudlinux-doc/docs/php_selector/README.md

 ```
 </div>

-_in order to apply changes to CageFS for all users or:_
+in order to apply changes to CageFS for all users.

+OR

 <div class="notranslate">

 ```